Live updating Pennsylvania 2026 primary election results for governor, lieutenant governor and U.S. House

 U.S. House of Representatives races are also on the ballot.
 Notably, Philadelphia's 3rd Congressional District is wide open for the first time in nearly 10 years after Rep. Dwight Evans announced he's not seeking re-election, but it's a crowded field.

-In the Pittsburgh area, Democratic Rep. Summer Lee is running for her third term against Will Parker, with the winner facing off against James Hayes, who is running unopposed.
+In the Pittsburgh area, Democratic Rep. Summer Lee, who is running for her third term in the 12th Congressional District, will face off against James Hayes after she beat back a challenge from Will Parker, CBS News projects.
 And in the 17th Congressional District, Beaver County Sheriff Tony Guy and local business manager Jesse James Vodvarka are on the Republican ballot to challenge Democratic Rep. Chris Deluzio, who is unopposed in the Democratic primary.

 Voters will also cast their ballots in elections for the Pennsylvania House of Representatives and state Senate.
 Pennsylvania currently has a divided state Legislature, with Democrats controlling the House and Republicans controlling the Senate.